-Over the longer term this approach is expected to produce higher total returns through capital growth but result in a lower income component within the total return.
+Over the longer term this approach is expected to produce higher total returns through capital growth but result in a lower income component within those total returns.

-The Growth &Income Fund's investment portfolio asset allocation is shown below.
+The asset allocation for Growth & Income Fund's investment portfolio is shown below.